Cravath’s London Office Moves to 100 Cheapside

 Cravath has a long and distinguished history representing clients involved in a wide variety of general commercial disputes.
 All of the Firm’s litigators are trained as generalists with the tools to tackle complex cases from every angle.
 As a result, our “standout bench of litigators” is able to devise novel solutions and speak across disciplines to convey complex information clearly and concisely to judges and juries.
 (Chambers USA)

 We regularly represent clients in bringing and defending actions involving alleged breaches of contract and the ever-evolving category of business torts, such as fraud, breach of fiduciary duty, tortious interference with contract, tortious interference with prospective business relations, employee “raiding” claims and unfair competition claims.
-Frequently, such claims arise in the context of wider litigation, involving related claims under various antitrust, securities or intellectual property laws or the RICO or FCPA statutes.
+Frequently, such claims arise in the context of wider litigation, involving related claims under various antitrust, securities or intellectual property laws or the Racketeer Influenced and Corrupt Organizations Act (RICO) or Foreign Corrupt Practices Act (FCPA) statutes.

 Because Cravath’s litigators have experience across a broad range of practice areas, the same team can handle general commercial claims alongside claims in more specialized areas of the law, enabling us to identify and develop innovative arguments and to use smaller, more cost-effective teams.
 Together with members of the Cravath Corporate Department, Cravath’s litigators also advise corporate clients on how to structure business arrangements and practices in order to avoid litigation.

-Cravath has repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation and was named the publication’s 2021 “Trial Firm of the Year.”
-In 2021, we also were awarded “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms, and our team is consistently ranked in the top tier of Chambers USA and The Legal 500 US.
-In addition, Cravath was named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and its “Class Action Litigation Department of the Year” in 2021.
-Cravath also received Legalweek’s 2023 Leaders in Tech Law Award for “Litigation and E‑Discovery,” and has earned recognition from the Financial Times as both “Most Innovative Law Firm for Legal Expertise” and “Most Innovative for Dispute Resolution.”
+Cravath’s litigation department is uniformly recognized as among the best in the country.
+We have repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation, as well as “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms.
+We also are consistently ranked in the top tier of Benchmark Litigation, Chambers USA and The Legal 500 US.
+Our team was named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, and Cravath received Legalweek’s 2023 Leaders in Tech Law Award for “Litigation and E‑Discovery.”
+We have earned recognition from the Financial Times as both “Most Innovative Law Firm for Legal Expertise” and “Most Innovative for Dispute Resolution.”

 Our team has earned repeated praise from clients and the market, including:

 We regularly represent clients in bringing and defending actions involving alleged breaches of contract and the ever-evolving category of business torts, such as fraud, breach of fiduciary duty, tortious interference with contract, tortious interference with prospective business relations, employee “raiding” claims and unfair competition claims.
-Frequently, such claims arise in the context of wider litigation, involving related claims under various antitrust, securities or intellectual property laws or the RICO or FCPA statutes.
+Frequently, such claims arise in the context of wider litigation, involving related claims under various antitrust, securities or intellectual property laws or the Racketeer Influenced and Corrupt Organizations Act (RICO) or Foreign Corrupt Practices Act (FCPA) statutes.

 Because Cravath’s litigators have experience across a broad range of practice areas, the same team can handle general commercial claims alongside claims in more specialized areas of the law, enabling us to identify and develop innovative arguments and to use smaller, more cost-effective teams.
 Together with members of the Cravath Corporate Department, Cravath’s litigators also advise corporate clients on how to structure business arrangements and practices in order to avoid litigation.

-Cravath has repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation and was named the publication’s 2021 “Trial Firm of the Year.”
-In 2021, we also were awarded “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms, and our team is consistently ranked in the top tier of Chambers USA and The Legal 500 US.
-In addition, Cravath was named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and its “Class Action Litigation Department of the Year” in 2021.
-Cravath also received Legalweek’s 2023 Leaders in Tech Law Award for “Litigation and E‑Discovery,” and has earned recognition from the Financial Times as both “Most Innovative Law Firm for Legal Expertise” and “Most Innovative for Dispute Resolution.”
+Cravath’s litigation department is uniformly recognized as among the best in the country.
+We have repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation, as well as “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms.
+We also are consistently ranked in the top tier of Benchmark Litigation, Chambers USA and The Legal 500 US.
+Our team was named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, and Cravath received Legalweek’s 2023 Leaders in Tech Law Award for “Litigation and E‑Discovery.”
+We have earned recognition from the Financial Times as both “Most Innovative Law Firm for Legal Expertise” and “Most Innovative for Dispute Resolution.”

 Our team has earned repeated praise from clients and the market, including: